AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 Note the last section of the output `To view your deployed application`.
 There are 2 urls of the app shown by default, which allow access either to the CDN host or [Experience Cloud Shell](http://experience.adobe.com/).
 In the latter case, The URL format of the app should follow `https://experience.adobe.com/?devMode=true#/custom-apps/?localDevUrl=<your-app-url>`.

 You can also undeploy your app with `aio app undeploy`.
 To learn more about deployment, please refer to [Deployment Overview](../guides/deployment/index.md).
-To automate your build, deploy and build process with our out-of-the-box CI/CD GitHub actions, please refer to [CI/CD for Project Firefly Applications](../guides/deployment/ci_cd_for_firefly_apps.md).
+To automate your build, deploy and build process with our out-of-the-box CI/CD GitHub actions, please refer to [CI/CD for App Builder Applications](../guides/deployment/ci_cd_for_firefly_apps.md).

 ## Common Issues